Aamir Liaquat Hussain: Death

-On 18 June 2022, a local court ordered his exhumation for postmortem examination.
+On 18 June 2022, a local court ordered his exhumation for postmortem examination as a result of petition filed by a civilian.

+On 16 August 2022 the same local court annulled its previous order and Amir Liaquat's autopsy was never performed.

 Later in December 2022, FIA arrested his third wife, Dania Shah, for the misconduct of leaking his private data on social media.